Board of Directors

 Treasurer: Christopher Oldham

 Christopher Oldham is a native of Bennington and a graduate of Mount Anthony Union High School.
-He attended Castleton State College where he focused his studies on human services relative to social problems, cultural diversity, and communities in American societies.
-He also minored in political science.
+He attended Castleton College, where he focused his studies on human services relative to social problems, cultural diversity, and communities in American society.
 Christopher returned to Bennington after college to begin what he describes as a mission to serve his community and to bring new hope, opportunity, and compassion to those who face adversity.
 At 22, he ran for a position on the Bennington Select Board and served for nine years.
-He has worked for Vermont Center for the Deaf & Hearing, United Counseling Services, and was the Associate Director of the Bennington County Coalition for the Homeless before becoming the Circulations Sales & Marketing Manager for New England Newspapers Inc. He has served on several community boards including Applegate Housing Inc., Better Bennington Corp., CareNet Pregnancy Center, Bennington Free Library, Bennington Rescue, and Bennington County Coalition for the Homeless among others.
-Currently, Christopher is the Executive Director of Bennington County Coalition for the Homeless, a position he accepted in March of 2015.
-Since accepting his role at BCCH, Chris has resigned from all of his board commitments to focus on BCCH; that is until recently.
+He has worked for Vermont Center for the Deaf & Hearing, United Counseling Services, and New England Newspapers Inc. He also spent 16 years working with Bennington County Coalition for the Homeless in various capacities, including five years as the Executive Director.
+He has served on several community boards including Applegate Housing Inc., Better Bennington Corp., CareNet Pregnancy Center, Bennington Free Library, Bennington Rescue, CAT-TV, Bennington Free Library, and Bennington County Coalition for the Homeless among others.
+Currently, Christopher is the Executive Director of Park-McCullough Historic Governor's Mansion, a position he accepted in September of 2019.
 He gladly accepted the offer to serve on the BCCAC because he strongly believes in their mission.
 Chris is interested in being a board member because "BCCAC's work has changed the lives of many people and serves as a support system for those who have experienced the unthinkable.
-Personally, this mission holds a special place in my heart and I am happy to serve, support, and promote such a valuable community program."
+Personally, this mission holds a special place in my heart, and I am happy to serve, support, and promote such a valuable community program."